egaska/Super-Recipe/README.md

 # Super Recipe
 ## Description
 This is a recipe database powered by the [Spoonacular API](https://spoonacular.com/food-api).
-You are able to search their database for a recipes then the information provided is run through [Edamam](https://www.edamam.com/) to calculate nutritional information based on the ingreadients.
+You are able to search their database for recipes then the information provided is run through [Edamam](https://www.edamam.com/) to calculate nutritional information based on the ingredients.

 ### Tools Used
 * Javascript